MichaelLin12/Google-Solutions/README.md

 various software technologies to solve or work towards solving at least [1 of the UN's 17 sustainable development goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/).

+In 2022, we decided to take on this challenge.

 ## Motivation

 ## ScreenShots